Pavelski scores 2 as Stars take 2-1 series lead over Flames - NewsBreak

 Elias Lindholm and Trevor Lewis had goals for Calgary.

-Pavelski’s first goal of the game tied it at 2 about midway through the second period, when he knocked in Heiskanen’s shot that ricocheted off Markstrom.
+Pavelski’s first goal of the game tied the game at 2 about midway through the second period, when he knocked in Heiskanen’s shot that ricocheted off Markstrom.
 That came only seconds after Markstrom’s off-balance rejection of a shot by Heiskanen, though the Stars were able to keep the possession alive.

 Markstrom stopped 28 shots.